How does my student find out about important dates or events on campus?

 Students are encouraged to check the “Calendars & Dates” page on the Maryville College website.

 Students are also encouraged to read “Today@MC for Students,” MC’s daily electronic newsletter that communicates important information and current/upcoming activities for students.
-The newsletter is emailed to all MC students at noon on Mondays through Fridays.
+The newsletter is emailed to all MC students at 7am on Mondays through Fridays.

 What is the mailing address for students?